 The M(a)uludan ritual consists of several activities conducted within the Keraton Kanoman complex.
-The ritual is usually in three (3) stages: preparation, ceremony, and closing celebration.
+The ritual itself is usually in three (3) stages which include preparation, ceremony, and closing celebration.
 The preparation starts from 1st Sapar to 7th Mulud followed by the ceremony, which is held twice, on the 8th (pelal alit) and 12th of Mulud (panjang jimat).
 It is important to note that all the ritual activities are usually within and around the Keraton.
-Some are conducted inside the According to O'Donnell (2008), the manifestation of the 'spirit of place' in the cultural landscape is formed through the intangible and tangible elements due to
+Some are conducted inside the sacred building and some are outside or on the Keraton grounds as indicated in the list presented in Table 1 and Figure 2.